Transport and the Hydrogen Economy

 Fuel cells are currently being used in electric forklift trucks and this use is expected to increase steadily.
 They apparently cost about three times as much as batteries but last twice as long (10,000 hours) and have less downtime.
-The first fuel cell electric cars running on hydrogen were expected to be on the fleet market soon after 2010, but 2015 is now the target.
+The first fuel cell electric cars running on hydrogen were expected to be on the fleet market from 2015.
 Fuel cell buses have clocked up over 2 million kilometres and a fleet of 20 has been used in Vancouver.
 Another project has three Mercedes Citaro buses in each of 11 cities.
 Japan had a goal of 5 million fuel cell vehicles on the road by 2020.

 Current fuel cell design consists of bipolar electrode plates in a frame with electrolyte between, and developer of the most common proton exchange membrane type, Dr Ballard, suggests that a new geometry is required to bring the cost down and make the technology more widely available to a mass market.
 The normal PEM type operates at about 80°C, using a catalyst which requires a pure hydrogen stream as fuel.
 The automotive division of Ballard was sold to a Daimler-Ford joint venture (50.1% Daimler, 30% Ford, 19.9% Ballard), allowing Ballard to concentrate on stationary applications.
 (Re fuel cells: see Ballard website.)
 Many reviews point out that fuel cells are intrinsically not simple and there are no obvious reasons to expect them to become cheap.